Sex, Chips & Rock n' Roll: Synopsis

-Set in Eccles, a suburb of Salford in 1965; the story focuses on the Brooks family: twins – Elloise and Arden Brookes.
-They live with their father and grandmother, and work in their cousin Norman's chip shop.
+Set in Eccles, a suburb of Salford in 1965; the story focuses on the Brookes family, particularly twins Elloise and Arden Brookes.
+They live with their father, Howard, and grandmother, Irma, and work in their cousin Norman's chip shop.
 Arden is confident and considered the 'pretty' one, Ellie the quiet and clever one.
 Irma is 'moral guardian' of the family, a woman determined to control the lives of her family members.

 Irma's nephew, Norman Kershawe, proposes to Ellie on her 18th birthday.
 Ellie thinks he is going to propose to Arden – particularly when he asks her to try the ring on and is about to remove it when Norman tells her they're engaged.
 Shocked but pleased, Ellie accepts but Arden is jealous.
 Fearing people will say she's on the shelf, she orders Ellie not to tell anyone.
 That night, the Ice Cubes, backing group of singer Larry Valentine, meet the girls in the chippy – introduced by Hayley, a friend of Arden's.
 Justin and Dallas are interested in the girls, tossing a coin to decide who will chase which girl.
 Dallas gets Arden and Justin gets Ellie.
 Arden likes Dallas and is happy to flirt with him but Ellie isn't interested in Justin.
 Hayley tells Arden about a talent contest where the winner will make a demo tape with a London record producer.
 Seeing it as an opportunity to escape, she and Ellie enter and is hopeful until Justin tells her that the winner is already decided.
 Unhappy, she challenges Larry (as judge) and he implies she'll win if they come to an "arrangement" but he lies.